Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 controller implemented using POX.
 You may be able to use it as a starting point for your own custom multipath routing.

+Exercise for the reader: Implement a custom `Controller()` subclass to invoke RipLPOX.

 <a id=updating></a>
 ### Updating Mininet